themese/fathom-jokes/README.md

 We will use a Docker compose file for our db init.
 You can find the `docker-compose.yml` inside `api/db/init`.

-Navigate to the folder and run `docker compose up`.
+Navigate to the folder and run in a terminal `docker compose up`.
 If everything went fine, you should see something like this:
 ![](./docs/pgadmin5.png)

 Now, you should be able to go to `localhost:5050` and you should see the pgAdmin login page.
 Login using admin@admin.com and root as a password.
 Everytime you want to spin up the DB you will have to repeat these steps and use `docker compose up`.
 You can use Docker Desktop to start and stop simply by clicking the start of the process.